unraid/docs/docs/unraid-os/manual/vm-management.md

 whether or not it is a physical or a virtual machine.
 As such we need to make changes to the Windows HAL, or hardware abstraction layer.
-There are a few tools that can accomplish with, including one built into Windows itself called \'sysprep\'.
+There are a few tools that can accomplish with, including one built into Windows itself called 'sysprep'.
 However, sysprep is meant more for cloning a disk image across multiple machines and will activate the Windows OOBE (out-of-box experience) upon restoration, requiring things like user account setup and other changes that are undesirable and